pgroonga/pgroonga.github.io/reference/commands/pgroonga-primary-maintainer.md

 Since 3.2.1.

+## Notices

+If PostgreSQL is 15 or higher, please use [the `pgroonga_wal_resource_manager` modules][pgroonga-wal-resource-manager].

 ## Summary

 `pgroonga-primary-maintainer.sh` command runs `REINDEX INDEX CONCURRENTLY` on indexes for which PGroonga's WAL size exceeds the threshold.

 The purpose is to suppress the size of the WAL on primary servers that have WAL enabled.